-Captain John D. Mason Veteran Peer Outreach Program
+Captain John D. Mason

-Veteran Outreach designed to reduce suicide!
+A Veteran Peer Outreach program designed to reduce suicide!

 Created in 2018 and named after a Vietnam Veteran who lost his own battle with depression and PTSD.
 The Captain John D. Mason Program is a Veteran Peer Outreach Program designed to connect Veterans to mental and physical healthcare at the VA and community resources to help prevent Veteran suicide.